runtimeverification/llvm-backend/docs/binary_kore.md

 another   byte follows
 ```

-The first represents a length of 1, while the second represents `(3 << 7) + 1`,
+The first represents a length of 1, while the second represents `3 + (1 << 7)`,
-or 385.
-Because the continuation bit in the first byte is set, its data value
+or 131.
+Because the continuation bit in the first byte is set, the data value of
-(low 7 bits of value 3) should be shifted left by 7 places, and the following
+the next byte (low 7 bits of value 1) should be shifted left by 7 places, and
-byte's value considered additionally.
+its continuation bit considered additionally.

 The maximum value that can be encoded using this scheme is `2^63`, which
 corresponds to 9 bytes with all possible data bits set.
 Sequences of more than 9